 - The structure of surrounding teeth does not have to be sacrificed as it does with a fixed bridge.
 Dental Implants allow one tooth to be replaced without affecting the adjacent teeth.

-- A clasp denture (“a partial”) must be removed at night which is often inconvenient.
+- A clasp denture (“a partial”) must be removed at night.
 As well, dentures that slip can be discomforting.
-Dental implants provide a stable base for dentures so that they do not move and they perform more like real teeth.
+Dental implants provide a stable base for dentures so that they do not move and they perform like natural teeth.

 - When teeth are missing, the bone in the “jaw” begins to deteriorate.
-Conventional dentures do not prevent this deterioration from occurring, therefore, dentures must be relined periodically.
-Dental Implants prevent the bone from deteriorating which allows a much more pleasing appearance and significant improvement in chewing when compared to removable dentures.
+Dental Implants prevent the jawbone from deteriorating.

 What type of anesthesia is used?